 Online Gambling Operators in Michigan

 Governor Whitmer’s pen stroke was like the starter’s pistol for Michigan’s iGaming industry.
 Some operators came out of the gate fast, quickly announcing their in-state partners, while others have taken their time to find a fit in the state.
 Before long, Michiganders will have a wealth of options at their disposal.
 Here are the brands we know will be active in the state.

 - Michigan Partner: Greektown Casino

 With an eye on online operations in the state of Michigan, Penn National Gaming finalized the purchase of the Greektown Casino in May 2019 for a reported fee of around $300 million.
 Just a few months later PNG shelled out an additional $163 million to acquire a 36% stake in Barstool Sports, with the intention of using it as the company’s flagship sports betting and iGaming brand.

 The Detroit-based casino opened its retail sports betting facility, currently known as ‘The Sportsbook at Greektown Casino-Hotel‘, on March 11, 2020, the first day of operation in the state.
-A Barstool rebranding to coincide with its online launch looms on the horizon.

 - Michigan Partner: Island Resort & Casino